 Reaching a sheltered position only a short distance away, he observed a most hideous sight, such as fairly made his flesh crawl and caused him at once to beat a hasty retreat to the other shore in terror.
 It was that of a headless ghostly monster of uncommon size.
-In fierce anger endeavoring to roll away some of the huge stone that lay on the hillside.
+In fierce anger it endeavored to roll away some of the huge stone that lay on the hillside.

-This was the junk man's first knowledge of anything unusual in that vicinity, and he and his family immediately took their departure for another landing safe from the intrusion of such supernatural being.
+This was the junk man's first knowledge of anything unusual in that vicinity, and he and his family immediately took their departure for another landing safe from the intrusion of such a supernatural being.
 The sight, however, was so impressed on his mind that those he declares he had never believed in ghosts before, yet now he is positive that they are a reality.